 Any male aged 14 or more, or unmarried females aged 12 or more, could make a will to bequeath personal property.
 (After the Revolution, most states increased the age requirement to 18.)
 However, only males or unmarried females over 21 could devise land in a will.

-Married women could not make wills unless permitted by their husbands.
-A married woman could own land, either inherited or purchased while single, but generally could not devise that land in a will.
-A married woman could not normally bequeath personal property either, since her personal property was also her husbands.
-It was possible for a married woman to make a will to bequeath personal property with the consent of her husband, but this is unusual enough that genealogists rarely encounter it.
+Married women could not make wills unless permitted by their husbands, quite a rare occurrence.
+A married woman could own land, either inherited or purchased while single, but generally a married woman could not devise that land in a will.
+A married woman could not normally bequeath personal property either, since her personal property was also her husband’s.
+It was accepted that, with the consent of her husband, a married woman could make a will to bequeath personal effects but this is unusual enough that genealogists rarely encounter it.
 A somewhat more common case, found mainly among the wealthy, is the prenuptial agreement which permitted a woman to retain her personal property and dispose of it to her heirs.
 Prenuptial agreements were usually written to have the same effect as wills, so that no subsequent will was necessary.

 Types of Wills

-A holographic will is one that is written in the testator’s own hand, dated, and signed, but not witnessed.
+A holographic will is one that is written in the testator’s own hand, dated, and signed.
+A single witness was generally sufficient but we find many holographic wills that lack witnesses.
 If the testator’s handwriting and signature could be proven valid in court by the testimony of credible witnesses, these wills were routinely accepted insofar as bequeathing personal property.
 Whether holographic wills could devise land depended on the time and place.

 Purposes of Wills